virtual-kubelet/community/governance.md

 The following must be voted on:

-* Removing a maintainer for any other reason other than inactivity
+* Removing a core, or project maintainer for any other reason other than inactivity
 * Licensing and intellectual property changes (includes new logos, wordmarks)
+* Adding a new core maintainer or project maintainer.
+To successfully vote a new maintainer in there must be a super majority of 2/3s of the vote cast in favor of the candidate.

+If a project maintainer remains inactive for a period of 2 months or more, they will get a notice of issues to close or work on that are relevant to their provider.
+If they do not make any significant progress (progress is determined by core maintainers) then they will be labeled as an inactive provider and after 6 months of inactivity will be subject to removal from the Virtual Kubelet organization.